Do not lose heart – 2 Corinthians 4:16

-No circumstance is beyond God’s help and ability for good to come out of it.
-Endeavour to maintain the correct perspective of a positive mental attitude understanding “All things work for our good”.
+our good”.
 We are to be thankful for them besides being assured of His presence with us always through the power of the indwelling Holy Spirit (Mt 28:20; Rom 8:28; 1 Thes 5:18).
 He is a loving God, and always in control – even if it doesn’t always appear that way with things not working out as we would like for we seldom see His purpose in the trials we are passing through because the Christian path is a walk of faith, not sight.

 After Job had suffered great loss he declared, “He knows the way I take; when He has tried me I shall come forth as pure gold”.
 Later Job received back beyond what he had lost (Job 23:10, 42:10-17).
 Calamities are Gods refining fire to produce better character in us if we co-operate with Him for He desires moral strength not our comfort, so do not lose heart when He deals with you, instead keep in mind His end goal for you is holiness, righteousness and peace (Heb 12:5,10,11).
-Jesus, when insulted and suffering on the cross, committed Himself to God (who judges justly) and focused on the benefits that would come (Heb 12:2; 1 Pet 2:23).
+Jesus, when insulted and suffering on the cross, committed Himself to God (who judges justly) and focused on the benefits that would come (1 Pet 2:23).
 We too should look beyond the pain of the present to the future benefits, like a woman in childbirth anticipating the precious life she will soon hold enabling her to endure the temporary agony (Jn 16:21).
-Rely and depend on God at all times, especially in times of trouble (Ps 46:1, 121:1-8).
+Depend on God at all times, especially in times of trouble (Ps 46:1, 121:1-8).

+David, when threatened with being stoned did not wallow in self-pity, but knew he was in God's hands and encouraged himself in the Lord (1 Sam 30:6).
 Paul and his companions were under great pressure and on one occasion even despaired of life, yet later stated that although persecuted and perplexed they were not demoralized for God’s power was sustaining them as they relied not on their own selves but on Him (2 Cor 1:8,9, 4:7,8).

 Keep your eyes on Jesus, not the circumstances